Everything you need to know about Netflix's new true crime series The Staircase

 The streaming service has revived a cult doc from the 2004 about an author who was accused of murdering his wife

-The French documentary series (it’s entirely in English), which centres around the criminal trial of author Michael Peterson, who was accused of murdering his wife after she was found dead at the bottom of the staircase in their home, originally aired in 2004 – but it has been revamped and repackaged by the streaming service for a new generation of viewers.
+The documentary series centres around the criminal trial of author Michael Peterson, who was accused of murdering his wife after she was found dead at the bottom of the staircase in their home.
+The series originally aired in 2004 – but it has been revamped, repackaged and updated by the streaming service for a new generation of viewers.

 The big news is that the series will come with three newly filmed episodes, which will update viewers on the ramifications of the trial over 14 years later.